Bank of Ireland offloads €350m of non-performing loans

 A mortgage portfolio securitisation deal involves a lender pooling a portfolio of mortgages in a special purpose vehicle, and selling bonds to investors where interest, or coupon, payments are covered by income from the underlying mortgages.

-It added that the restructuring arrangements will not affect protections currently afforded to customers and that there is no transfer of servicing of loans or of legal titles currently planned.
+It added that the restructuring arrangements would not affect protections currently afforded to customers and that no transfer of servicing of loans or of legal titles is currently planned.